Read: How to Use an Anal Dilator

-Like mentioned above, most anal training kits will vary in size, color, material, and design depending on the individual kit and who makes it.
+Most anal training kits will vary in size, color, material, and design depending on the individual kit and who makes it.
 Most of these kits are targeted towards the "beginner."

 However, you'll want to pay particular attention to the material.